OpenWaterFoundation/owf-app-infomapper-ng/info-mapper/src/app/nav-bar/tab/README.md

 ### Tab.component.html

-Dropdown Menus, generic pages, map links, and external pages are all specified within the HTML file.
+Dropdown Menus, content pages, map links, and external pages are all specified within the HTML file.
 This is how where the code decides  what information to display and how.
 This is because ``tab.component.html`` is a template for the layout of various types of tabs added to the navigation bar.

-Below are snippets of code that how specify whether the tab is a dropdown menu tab, a generic page, or a MapLink page.
+Below are snippets of code that how specify whether the tab is a dropdown menu tab, a content page, or a MapLink page.

 #### Drop Down Menus